 Perhaps you’ve experienced a slowdown in the number of paid surveys you’re being invited to complete.
-Understanding why you’re not getting surveys can help you know what to do to alleviate this problem so that you never run out of studies to complete!
+Understanding why you’re not getting any surveys can help you know what to do to alleviate this problem so that you never run out of studies to complete!

 Where Did All the Surveys Go?

-You have undoubtedly come across the message along the lines of, “we’re sorry, but we do not need your opinions at this time” when attempting to take a paid survey.
-This type of message will appear when you try to complete a survey where the administrator of the survey is looking for people who possess different buying habits, are located in a different area, etc. It’s nothing personal – it’s simply a case of bad luck more than anything.
+You have undoubtedly come across the message something along the lines of, “we’re sorry, but we do not need your opinions at this time” when attempting to take a paid survey.
+This type of message will appear when you try to complete a survey where the administrator of the survey is looking for people who possess different buying habits, are located in a different area, etc. from you.
+It’s nothing personal – it’s simply a case of bad luck more than anything.

 Survey sites who have a sophisticated set up and properly utilize your profile may not bother sending you online surveys that you have a low chance of qualifying for.
 So although technically, you may qualify for them and be able to complete them, they may never make it to your inbox.